Krypto

-Krypto, also known as Krypto the Superdog, is a superhero dog appearing in American comic books published by DC Comics, commonly in association with the character Superman.
-In most continuities, Krypto is Superman's pet dog, usually depicted as a white dog of a generic pedigree.
+Krypto, also known as Krypto the Superdog, is a superhero dog appearing in American comic books published by DC Comics, commonly in association with the superhero Superman.
+In most continuities, Krypto is Superman's pet dog, usually depicted as a white dog of a generic pedigree, was born on the planet Krypton.
+He was sent to Earth in an experimental spacecraft as part of a test conducted by Jor-El, prior to the launch of his son Kal-El's capsule.
+Krypto possesses the same powers and abilities as Superman, a product of his Kryptonian physiology and exposure to Earth's yellow sun.

+As Superman's pet, Krypto has also been in the care of other characters as Lois Lane, Jimmy Olsen, Supergirl (Kara Zor-El), Superboy (Conner Kent), Martha Kent, and in more recent versions, Jon Kent, the son of Superman and Lois.
+He's also an ally of other animal superheroes, such as Streaky, Ace the Bat-Hound, and the Legion of Super-Pets.

 Krypto has appeared in numerous television series and films, such as the animated series Krypto the Superdog; the television series Smallville, the live-action HBO Max series Titans, the animated film DC League of Super-Pets (2022) voiced by Dwayne Johnson, and the fourth season and series finale of Superman & Lois.
-The character made his live-action cinematic debut in the film Superman (2025), an installment of the DC Universe (DCU) media franchise.
+The character made his live-action cinematic debut in the DC Universe (DCU) film Superman (2025), and returned in the DCU film Supergirl (2026).

 Publication history

 Krypto's first appearance was in a Superboy adventure story in Adventure Comics #210 (March 1955), and was created by writer Otto Binder and artists Curt Swan & Sy Barry.
 Originally intended as a one-off character, the dog attracted positive attention from the audience, and returned four issues later and became a regular member of Superboy's cast.